pengowray/VaraHuffmanNet/README.md

 * Compare efficency with gz or bzip2 (they appear to be much better)
 * What compression is used by other Winlink related protocols and clients (ardop, [pat](https://github.com/la5nta/pat))
 * What error correction is done? (other than the single parity byte) Is it done on another layer?
+* Was the source code used in production?
+The inclusion of progression events throughout the code (to update the client/user that processing is happening) implies it was actually used.
+When were the bugs fixed in VARA products?

 License

 * This project may contain public propritory code that is otherwise difficult to access and use.
 The intention is to replace any propritory code that remains.